oli414/AdvancedTrack/README.md

 **Please Note:** Changes made with AdvancedTrack are saved automatically.
 The save data is tied to the park name and **not** the park save file.
 Make sure to use a unique park name to prevent conflicts.
+This will be improved when the new save file format is released.

 # Advanced Track
 Advanced Track is a plugin that allows users to setup more advanced logic based track features.